Radiative equilibrium: Global radiative equilibrium

 Global radiative equilibrium can be defined for an entire passive celestial system that does not supply its own energy, such as a planet.

 Liou (2002, page 459) and other authors use the term global radiative equilibrium to refer to radiative exchange equilibrium globally between Earth and extraterrestrial space; such authors intend to mean that, in the theoretical, incoming solar radiation absorbed by Earth's surface and its atmosphere would be equal to outgoing longwave radiation from Earth's surface and its atmosphere.
 Prevost would say then that the Earth's surface and its atmosphere regarded as a whole were in absolute radiative equilibrium.
 Some texts, for example Satoh (2004), simply refer to "radiative equilibrium" in referring to global exchange radiative equilibrium.

 Planetary equilibrium temperature

 The various global temperatures that may be theoretically conceived for any planet in general can be computed.
 Such temperatures include the planetary equilibrium temperature, equivalent blackbody temperature or effective radiation emission temperature of the planet.
-This is related to (but not identical to) the measured global-mean surface air temperature, which additionally incorporates the presence of an atmosphere.
+For a planet with an atmosphere, these temperatures can be different than the mean surface temperature, which may be measured as the global-mean surface air temperature, or as the global-mean surface skin temperature.

 A radiative equilibrium temperature is calculated for the case that the supply of energy from within the planet (for example, from chemical or nuclear sources) is negligibly small; this assumption is reasonable for Earth, but fails, for example, for calculating the temperature of Jupiter, for which internal energy sources are larger than the incident solar radiation, and hence the actual temperature is higher than the theoretical radiative equilibrium.